 - Execution Frequency: select Once per computer

-- Click the Scope tab to specify on which computers the Company Portal app should be installed.
-Click Save.
-The policy will run scoped devices the next time the selected trigger occurs on the computer and meets the criteria in the General payload.
+Select the Scope tab to specify on which computers the Company Portal app should install.
+Select Save.
+The policy runs on scoped devices the next time the selected trigger occurs on the computer and the criteria in the General payload is met.

 Create a policy in Jamf Pro to have users register their devices with Azure Active Directory

-Launching the Company Portal app manually (e.g., from the Applications or Downloads folders) will not register the device.
-If an end user launches the Company Portal manually, they will see a warning, 'AccountNotOnboarded'.
+Launching the Company Portal app manually (such as from the Applications or Downloads folders) won't register the device.
+If device user launches the Company Portal manually, they'll see a warning, 'AccountNotOnboarded'.

-- In Jamf Pro, navigate to Computers > Policies, and create a new policy for device registration.
+In Jamf Pro, go to Computers > Policies, and then create a new policy for device registration.

-- Click the Scope tab, and scope the policy to all targeted devices.
+Select the Scope tab, and then scope the policy to all targeted devices.

 Removing a Jamf-managed device from Intune

-You can remove a Jamf-managed device from the Intune console by selecting Delete in the All devices view.
+To remove a Jamf-managed device, open the Microsoft Endpoint Manager Admin Center, and select Devices > All devices, select the device, and then select Delete.
 Bulk device deletion can be enabled by selecting multiple devices and clicking Delete.